 Check Your Boiler

 It’s incredibly important to keep an eye on your boiler.
 Ensuring it’s healthy and functions at its best will mean that your home can be kept warm throughout the year.
-If your boiler is ten years old or more, it’s likely that it won’t be as efficient as newer models.
+If your boiler is ten years old or more, it’s likely that it won’t be as efficient as newer models and you’d be better off getting a boiler replacement.
 Having regular servicing will help to maintain its performance too.
 Companies like Certi can provide home emergency cover on your boiler, meaning that help can be on its way very quickly.
 Certi have a variety of plans that can give you coverage and help to keep your home protected.
 If you would like to know more, you can look here for more info.

 No matter whether you live on your own, with your friends, or as a family, keeping everyone warm and comfortable should be your number one priority.
 Whether it be using curtains as a way to lock in heat, keeping your radiators clear to ensure they perform at their best or keeping an eye on your boiler to ensure it is functioning properly, there are tons of things that you can do to make your home warmer.